 top of page

-• May 2
+• May 2, 2025

-• 10 min read
+• 8 min read

+Don’t treat your book landing page as an afterthought.
+Doing so could cost you sales.
 Think of your landing page as your best salesperson.
-No coffee breaks, no distractions, just a laser-focused push toward a single goal: getting readers to buy your book, download a free sample, or join your mailing list.
+It works tirelessly, with no coffee breaks or distractions.
+Its singular goal is to get readers to buy your book, download a free sample, or join your mailing list.

 You don’t need a marketing degree or a big budget to create a landing page that sells.
 I’ll share practical, proven strategies alongside clear, actionable steps you can implement today.
 By the end of this post, you’ll have a checklist you can plug right into your site—no guesswork required.